Nelleke20/notebook.pump-it-up/README.md

 ---

-##### Start
+##### Start of the project
 Dec 28, 2020

 ##### Context
 Drivendata.org is a company that hosts online challenges for social data science projects.
 One of the projects includes analyzing the workage of waterpumps.

 ![Alt text](img/datadriven-pic.png)